-Editing will be returned to you in a non-editable PDF format with deletions, additions, and comments indicated in red and highlighted.
+Editing will be returned to you in a non-editable PDF format with deletions, additions, and comments highlighted.
 Microsoft Word files will not be provided.

 Why doesn’t the editor provide Microsoft Word files with tracked changes?

-This is the Institute’s way of ensuring academic standards: degree candidates are ethically responsible for each word of their own manuscripts.
-Authors are thus obliged to consider each edit and make the final revisions to their own copy of the manuscript.
+This is the Institute’s way of ensuring academic standards.
+You are ethically responsible for each word of your own manuscripts; thus, you are obliged to consider each edit and make the final revisions to your own copy of the manuscript.

 What if I don’t like a change that the editor has made?